johnsonra/ALDsuite/README.md

 and testing disease association hypotheses.
 A companion package, ALDdata, is also available at http://github.com/johnsonra/ALDdata.

-WARNING - this is still an early beta version and under heavy development

 Versions
 ========

-0.4.2 - Current development version
+0.4.3 - Current development branch

+0.4.2 - February 26, 2015

+* Release associated with publication

 0.4.1 - May 22, 2014